Animator-Anon/animator_extension/readme.md

 There are some persistent settings that are on the WebUI settings page.
 These will be stored by WebUI.
 - FILM batch or script file, including full path
     - Full path to a batch file that can be called for FILM interpolation.
-The bat file will do what ever is required to make the FILM interpolation happening.
-The bat file must take two arguments.
-The first one being the GLOB path and pattern for the input files, and the second being the number of passes or times to interpolate.
-This isn't the same as adding n frames inbetween every source frame, but the number of times to add frames between every frame.
-This works out to be adding 2^(n-1) frames between every source frame?
-Don't quote me on that.
-  For example, my bat file:

-call %USERPROFILE%\miniconda3\condabin\conda.bat activate ldm \
-python -m eval.interpolator_cli --pattern "%1" --model_path pretrained_models\film_net\Style\saved_model --times_to_interpolate %2 \
-call %USERPROFILE%\miniconda3\condabin\conda.bat deactivate

 - Prop folder
     - The folder that prop pictures will be read from.
 - New output folder